 \subsubsection{SDP Solvers (ADMM, RAND)}

 We compare the PDIP and the ADMM solvers with the MMW solver in the framework.
-Note that we observe that the PDIP solver \cite{toh1999sdpt3,yamashita2003implementation} has longer computing time than the ADMM one and fails to scale to the problem with $\geq 100$ users (this fact is also observed in \cite{shi2015largeA}).
-Therefore, we only compare the ADMM solver \cite{o2016conic}, referred to as the ``ADMM'' scheme.
+Note that we observe that the PDIP solver \cite{toh1999sdpt3,yamashita2003implementation} fails to scale to the problem with $\geq 100$ users for our simulated scenarios (this fact is also observed in \cite{shi2015largeA}) due to its high computational complexity, and it is not compared in simulations.
+The ADMM solver \cite{o2016conic} is referred to as the ``ADMM'' scheme.
 Further, we compare the case where the SDP solver simply returns a random PSD matrix, referred to as the ``RAND'' scheme, to illustrate that the returned PSD matrices from the MMW and ADMM SDP solvers are meaningful.